Single-event upset

-A single-event upset in the flight computers of this Airbus A330 during Qantas Flight 72 on 7 October 2008 is suspected to have resulted in an aircraft upset that nearly ended in a crash after the computers experienced several malfunctions.
+A single-event upset in the flight computers of this Airbus A330 during Qantas Flight 72 on 7 October 2008 is suspected to have resulted in an aircraft upset after the computers experienced several malfunctions.

 A single-event upset (SEU), also known as a single-event error (SEE), is a change of state caused by one single ionizing particle (e.g. ions, electrons, photons) striking a sensitive node in a live micro-electronic device, such as in a microprocessor, semiconductor memory, or power transistors.
 The state change is a result of the free charge created by ionization in or close to an important node of a logic element (e.g. memory "bit").
 The error in device output or operation caused as a result of the strike is called an SEU or a soft error.

 The SEU itself is not considered permanently damaging to the transistors' or circuits' functionality, unlike the case of single-event latch-up (SEL), single-event gate rupture (SEGR), or single-event burnout (SEB).
 These are all examples of a general class of radiation effects in electronic devices called single-event effects (SEEs).